-After Shen Tianma acquired 34% equity of Guangdong Juhua Printing Display Technology Co., Ltd. (hereinafter referred to as Juhua), which was wholly-owned by Huaxing Optoelectronics for RMB 34 million, the reporter recently learned that Juhua Company and DuPont have announced the same. , Japan's Sumitomo Chemical, Nissan Chemical and the United States and other world's top companies signed a strategic cooperation agreement.
+After Shenzhen Tianma acquired 34% of the equity of Guangdong Juhua Printing and Display Technology Co., Ltd. (hereinafter referred to as Juhua Company) wholly-owned by Huaxing Optoelectronics for 34 million yuan, the reporter recently learned that Juhua Company announced that it will cooperate with DuPont of the United States. , Japan's Sumitomo Chemical, Nissan Chemical, and U.S. Cody and other top companies in the world have signed strategic cooperation agreements.

-According to the agreement, these upstream supporting manufacturers will fully support Juhua's materials and process requirements in the development of printed OLED technology, and tailor-made related R&D equipment for Juhua.
+According to the agreement, these upstream supporting manufacturers will fully support Juhua's material and process requirements in the development of printed OLED technology, and tailor-made related research and development equipment for Juhua.

-Juhua's frequent layout of printed OLED display technology cannot be ignored.
+Juhua's frequency layout in printed OLED display technology cannot be ignored.

-The upstream and downstream companies in the flat panel display industry chain are jointly printing OLED display technology, not only because this technology is the next generation display industry development direction, but also because after mastering the core technologies, China will break Korea’s monopoly structure in the large-size OLED field.
-In order to promote the development of the next generation of new display technologies, the development of printed OLED technology has been one of the key support projects in the National Thirteenth Five-Year National Key R&D Plan.
+The reason why upstream and downstream companies in the flat panel display industry chain are working together to print OLED display technology is not only because the technology is the development direction of the next-generation display industry, but also because after mastering the core technology, my country will break South Korea’s monopoly in the field of large-size OLEDs.
+In order to promote the development of the next generation of new display technologies, the development of printed OLED technology has been one of the key support projects in the "13th Five-Year" national key research and development plan.

-Bringing up large-scale OLED panels, Korean companies are the vanguards of its development.
-As early as 2013, LG and Samsung first introduced 55-inch OLED TVs in the Chinese market.
-However, due to the large-scale production of OLED panels facing mass production problems, Samsung subsequently slowed OLED TV development.
-In recent years, in order to gain the right to speak in the field of large-size OLED panels, LGD has continued to invest in this field, but the cost and yield have always been the biggest problem faced by large-size OLED panels.
+Speaking of large-size OLED panels, Korean companies are pioneers in promoting their development.
+As early as 2013, LG and Samsung launched 55-inch OLED TVs for the first time in the Chinese market.
+However, due to large-size OLED panels facing mass production problems, Samsung subsequently slowed down the development of OLED TVs.
+In recent years, in order to gain the right to speak in the field of large-size OLED panels, LGD has continued to invest in this field, but cost and yield have always been the biggest problems faced by large-size OLED panels.

-From the perspective of panel technology, there are different technical routes for producing large-size OLED panels.
-Samsung uses RGB technology while LGD uses white light + CF technology.
-In Ma Songlin's view, the evaporation process used by Samsung and LGD to produce OLED panels is complex, the material utilization rate is low, and the yield rate has not been high.
-Therefore, the process of vapor deposition is not suitable for large-size OLED screens.
-The industry urgently needs to develop new technical routes, and printed display technologies have very good prospects for development.
+From the perspective of panel R&D technology, there are different technical routes for producing large-size OLED panels.
+Samsung uses RGB technology, while LGD uses white light + CF technology.
+In Ma Songlin's view, the evaporation process used by Samsung and LGD to produce OLED panels is very complicated, the material utilization rate is low, and the yield rate has not been high.
+Therefore, the evaporation process is not suitable for large-size OLED screens, and the industry urgently needs to develop new technical routes, and the printed display technology has very good development prospects.

-Ma Songlin told the "China Electronics News" reporter, more importantly, printing technology can significantly reduce the cost of OLED panels, and even lower than the cost of LCD in the future.
-We hope to develop a new generation of printed display technology in three to five years.
-Our goal is to make medium-sized OLED products in 3 years and achieve mass production in 5 years.
-With the joint efforts of the upstream and downstream of the industrial chain, if printing OLED technology can be done well, then China will be able to break Korea’s monopoly position in the large-size OLED field and become a leader in new technologies.
+Ma Songlin told the reporter of "China Electronics News" that, more importantly, printing technology can greatly reduce the cost of OLED panels, even lower than the cost of LCD in the future.
+We hope to mature the new generation of printing and display technology in three to five years.
+Our goal is to make medium-sized OLED products in three years and mass production in five years.
+With the joint efforts of the upstream and downstream of the industry chain, if printing OLED technology can be done well, then my country will be able to break South Korea’s monopoly in the field of large-size OLEDs and become a leader in new technologies.